Akhilrathor/Vayu/Vayu/Ans.md

 Subclass = Inherit and customize
 Extension = Add functionality without changing the original class Would you like a use-case based question example for this topic?

+An extension in Swift is a feature that allows you to add new functionality (methods, computed properties, initializers, etc.) to an existing class, structure, enumeration, or protocol without modifying or subclassing the original source code.
+It promotes code reusability, organization, and adherence to the Open-Closed Principle.
+In Objective-C, the equivalent is called a category, which serves a similar purpose but is limited to classes.

+Example:
+extension Int {
+    func squared() -> Int {
+        return self * self
+    }

+    var isEven: Bool {
+        return self % 2 == 0
+    }
+}

+let number = 8
+print(number.squared()) // Output: 64
+print(number.isEven)    // Output: true

+1. Differences between Swift extensions and Objective-C categories:
+Swift extensions work at compile-time, support structs/enums/protocols (not just classes), and allow computed properties/subscripts.
+Objective-C categories are runtime-based, limited to classes, and can lead to method conflicts if not careful.
+Extensions are safer for modern SwiftUI/Combine apps, while categories are useful for extending legacy Objective-C code without recompiling.

+2. Adding stored properties to extensions:
+No, you cannot add stored properties directly to extensions as they don't own the type's storage.
+Workarounds include using a private wrapper class with the property and an extension method to access it, or associated objects via objc_setAssociatedObject (runtime hack, less recommended in pure Swift).
+For example, in networking, use a computed property that fetches from UserDefaults.

+3. Extensions in protocol-oriented programming:
+Extensions provide default implementations for protocol methods, encouraging composition over inheritance.
+Example: Extend Equatable for a custom Point struct to auto-generate == operator.
+This is powerful in SwiftUI for reusable view traits or in Combine for custom publishers.

+4. Pitfalls and best practices:
+Pitfalls: Over-extending system types can cause naming conflicts or bloat; extensions aren't discoverable like subclasses.
+Best practices: Use one extension per feature (e.g., String+Validation), document them, avoid in tight loops for performance, and prefer them for protocol conformance in team projects to keep code modular and testable.

+5. Extensions with Swift Concurrency:
+You can add async methods to existing types, e.g., extending URLSession with func loadAsync(url: URL) async throws -> Data.
+This bridges legacy networking to async/await in iOS 17+, improving readability without rewriting APIs.
+Ensure error handling with throws and test for cancellation.

 2)  what is difference between subclass SOAP and REST?(API)